 Chinese Food – Spicy Diced Chicken, Beef With Broccoli, and Pork Fried Dumplings

-Logging non-American cuisines is always a little trickier because there aren’t many “official” entries for these types of foods in MyFitnessPal.
+Logging non-American cuisines is always a little trickier because there aren’t many “official” entries for these types of foods in food logging apps.

 The key here is to find something that’s close enough to the dish you’re eating and log it in terms of weight.

 One of my most frequently ordered delivery meals is spicy diced chicken, beef with broccoli, and steamed pork dumplings from a local Chinese restaurant.